thangcaoinus/duct-tape-journal/README.md

 - **Write.** A markdown editor that autosaves as you type.
 Commit an entry with the button or with Cmd/Ctrl+Enter.
 You can paste or drop in images, and it renders inline math with `$...$`.
 - **Read.** Your entries laid out like a book you can page through, one day at a time.
 - **Calendar.** A month grid where each day is tinted by how it felt.
 - **Gather.** Browse entries by their topic word, or make a "concept" (an idea plus a few keywords) that collects every entry mentioning it.
-You can also generate a short recap of a group of entries.
 - **Home.** A quiet overview: a mood line over time, a heatmap, and how each topic tends to feel.
 - **Tore.** Nothing is ever really deleted.
 Deleted entries and images land here, and you can put them back.